numsu/nanocurrency-web-js/README.md

 	// The amount to send in RAW
 	amountRaw: '2000000000000000000000000000000',

-	// Generate work on server-side or a DPOW service
+	// Generate work on server-side or with a DPOW service
 	work: 'fbffed7c73b61367',
 }